johnny49r/jStepper/README.md

 # jStepper

 Arduino high performance stepper library for ATMega boards.

+Each instance of the library can control 3 motors.
+This is determined by the architecture of the AVR 16 bit timers which feature 3 independent compare interrupts.
+Each motor uses one of the compare outputs to generate step pulses and plan ahead to the next step pulse.

-### FEATURES:
+### FEATURES

 1) Supports up to 3 stepper motors per instance of the library.
 2) Multiple instances limited to the number of available 16 bit timers.
 3) High speed stepping up to 20,000 PPS on three concurrent motors.